hyperledger/indy-node/README.md

 ## Continues integration/delivery

-Please have a look at [ontinues integration/delivery](#docs/ci-cd.md)
+Please have a look at [Continues integration/delivery](#docs/ci-cd.md)

 ## How to send a PR

 If you made changes in both indy-plenum and indy-node, you need to do the following
+- Raise a PR to indy-plenum's master
+    - Make sure that all your commits have a DCO sign-off from the author
+    - Put the link to the PR to `#indy-pr-review` channel in Rocket.Chat
+    - A reviewer needs to review the code, approve it, start your tests (`test this please` comment to the PR), and merge a PR (we usually use Squash) after all the tests pass.
-- Raise a PR to indy-plenum's master, and wait until code is reviewed and merged.
-So, a new build of indy-plenum is created
+    - So, a new build of indy-plenum is created
 - Note a just built version of indy-plenum: X.Y.Z (you can check it either on tags/releases page, pypi or on CI server).
 - Change indy-plenum's dependency version to the new one in indy-node's [setup.py](https://github.com/hyperledger/indy-node/blob/master/setup.py).
-- Raise PR to indy-node's master and wait until code is reviewed and merged.
-So, a new build of indy-node is created
+- Raise PR to indy-node's master and wait until code is reviewed and merged (the same as described above).
+    - So, a new build of indy-node is created

 ## How to Understand the Code